Many families struggle with the internal debate on whether they want more children.

 As time passed, we felt like having another was going against every fiber of our being.

-As some families feel, it didn’t feel like a natural progression for us.
+Unlike most families, having another child didn’t feel like a natural progression for us.

-We felt… fulfillment.
+We felt… fulfillment now!

-We loved our life with just our daughter and animals, the balance and the lifestyle.
+We loved our life with just our daughter and animals, the balance, and the lifestyle.

 My husband and I had our daughter later in life.